Camalig

 It is a historic town known for its rich culture and natural beauty.
 Located near the famous Mayon Volcano, it offers some of the best views of the volcano’s perfect cone.
 The town is home to popular attractions such as Sumlang Lake, Quituinan Hills, and Hoyop-Hoyopan Caves.
 Over the years, the municipality has grown into a vibrant community celebrated for its delicious food, strong farming traditions, and beautiful scenery.

 History

+The 1818 census showed the area had 2,330 native families and 59 Spanish-Filipino families.

 In 1952, there was a mass conversion of certain sitios into barrios (now barangays), namely: Anoling, Binanderahan, Cabraran Pequeño, Cabangan, Ilawod, Mabunga, Magogon, Quinuartilan, Solong, and Sumlang.